Fun facts regarding tomatoes

 Let’s be frank: you’re not going to impress anybody with this recipe, no matter how hard you try.
 One can discuss about the tradition value, the power of simplicity, the essence of cooking when drunk or trying to get rid of a boring company, but don’t do it over a plate if steaming pasta with tomato sauce, there is no need for overkill.

 Here is a good way to get rid of those capers in the pantry.
-For this dish the salted ones are used.
+Use the salted, not pickled capers for this dish.
 You should never rinse them but rather dust the salt off.
 Just do not any more salt and everything will be alright.

 Olives, green and black, blend in beautifully.
-Pit them, please.
+Don’t forget to pit them.
+Or tell your guests there might be pits.
 Add oregano before serving, chilli pepper is an optional.
 If you are or if you are cooking for vegetarians, hold it there.
 Diced fresh tuna or a tin conveys this in fully grown dish.

 Believe it or not, this dish has a name: Aeolian (Ah-Eh-Oh-Li-An) pasta, after the islands north of Sicily.
 Picture yourself in a small restaurant, enjoying the shade on a hot summer day.
 A fisher boat bobs gently on the deep blue sea, the fading discussion of two tanned boys passing.
 The beautiful young waitress – she’s the owner’s daughter and called Claudia brings your pasta; she has her thumb in your plate and apologizes when you notice.
 She licks her thumb and smiles and just before going back in she turns winks at you.
 When you think life could not be any better, you taste the pasta.